6th Street Bridge FAQs

 - 6th Street: Traffic on 6th Street between Cliffe and Anderton avenues will be disrupted during construction.
 The City is committed to working with businesses in the area to ensure access is maintained for customers, staff, deliveries and more.

-- Simms Millennium Park: There will be impacts in Simms Millennium Park, with limited access to parts of the park during construction of the bridge, trail connections and trail roundabout.
+- Simms Park: There will be impacts in Simms Millennium Park, with limited access to parts of the park during construction of the bridge, trail connections and trail roundabout.
 This will require some vegetation removal, including the removal an estimated 13-16 trees with diameter greater than 15 cm (majority Black Cottonwood and Red Alder) for the bridge footprint and the safety of people constructing, and then using, the bridge.

 -